Krolang/Anacuei/Firewall.md

 1. Head to NETWORK->FIREWALL
 2. Find the row with the blue box that says "Guest"
-3. Change the Input dropdown from "drop" to "reject"
+3. Make sure that the Input dropdown says "drop" and not "reject".
+	- *Rejecting* packets from an attacker on the WAN tells them that the firewall has been configured, and they will look for another way in.
+	- If, however, you tell the firewall to *drop* the packets, then anyone trying to break in from the WAN will assume that the device is off or not responding, potentially buying you time.
-5. Click the Blue "Save and Exit button"
+1. Click the Blue "Save and Exit button"

-To be honest, the GL-iNet config page set up most of the firewall for you.
+(To be honest, the GL-iNet config page set up most of the firewall for you.)

 ##### MAC Filtering
 This provides an extra layer of security, ensuring that only specific devices can connect to the main LAN.